moath-dawood/AlgoVisualizer/README.md

 ## Features

-- Simple Desing.
+- Simple Design.
 - Live preview.
 - Ability of changing the sample size upto 100.
-- Randomzing the sample value.
+- Randomizing the sample value.
 - Speed up or down the animation.
-- Smooth transtion of algorithms.
+- Smooth transition of algorithms.
 - Capability of adding more algorithms.

 ## Usage/Examples
-Randomize the values of the sample then click on the visualize button, or you can change size, speed or the size of the sample then visualize it.
+Randomize the values of the sample then click on the visualize button, or you can change the size of the sample, the sort algorithm or its speed then visualize it.
 You can access the site from [here.](https://moath-dawood.github.io/AlgoVisualizer/)